acoupi/acoupi/docs/howtoguide/programs.md

     # ... your additional fields ...
 ```

-While the `BasicProgramMixin` provides a solid foundation, you can further customise its behaviour by overriding specific methods.
+While the `BasicProgram` provides a solid foundation, you can further customise its behaviour by overriding specific methods.
 For instance, you can modify the recording conditions to control when audio recording occurs:

 ```python